nelsonifechukwu/Millimeter/README.md

 - Building the Hardware
 - Designing the Software

-# Building the Hardware
+# Building the Hardware (Check the Complete Analysis.pdf for a quick overview)

-- Using an ardiuno and GSM/GPRS module for internet connectivity
+- Using an arduino for processing and GSM/GPRS module for internet connectivity

- -
- -
+ - Make the necessary electrical connections
+ - Upload the file at Arduino/Meter_main/Meter_main.ino to your arduino

 - Using an ESP32 for processing and internet connectivity
+ - Make the necessary electrical connections @ https://github.com/BSP-Embed/IoT-Energy-Meter -> Circuit Diagrams.
+ - Upload the file at Arduino/Meter_ESP32/Meter_ESP32.ino to your ESP32

 # Designing the software

 - Designing the embedded software

-- Desigining the IoT platform
+- Designing the IoT platform